Type 076 landing helicopter dock: Design

-The Type 076 has a full-length flight deck, an internal hangar, two large aircraft elevators on both sides and one small elevator at the front deck section.
-The ship is intended to operate naval helicopters and UCAVs, or possibly manned fixed-wing aircraft such as the J-35.
-Fixed-wing UAVs such as WZ-7 and GJ-11 can be launched via an electromagnetic catapult similar in size to the one mounted on the Type 003 aircraft carrier.
+The Type 076 has a full-length flight deck, an internal hangar, two large aircraft elevators on both sides, and one small elevator at the front deck section.
+The ship is intended to operate naval helicopters, such as the Changhe Z-8, Z-10, Z-18, Harbin Z-9, Z-21, etc. It could also operate unmanned aerial vehicles (UAV), especially capable of supporting fixed wing types, such as WZ-7 and GJ-11.
+The ship could also accommondate manned fixed-wing aircraft such as the Shenyang J-35 and Xian KJ-600.

+Fixed-wing aircraft and UAVs can be launched via an electromagnetic catapult similar in size to the one mounted on the Type 003 aircraft carrier.
 An arresting gear is fitted on the aft-deck to facilitate the fixed-wing aircraft landing.
 A floodable well deck is located at its stern, capable of launching amphibious vehicles for landing operations.

-The main propulsion of the class appears to employ a gas turbine setup; for this reason, the ship will have a "twin-island" superstructure configuration that allows one superstructure dedicated to navigation while the other one focusing on flight operations.
+The main propulsion of the class appears to employ a gas turbine setup.
+For this reason, the ship has a "twin-island" superstructure configuration that allows one superstructure dedicated to navigation while the other one focusing on flight operations.
 Multiple air defense and countermeasure systems are mounted around the ship, including three Type 1130 close-in weapon system (CIWS) turrets, three HHQ-10 short-range surface-to-air missile batteries, and four countermeasure launchers loaded with flares, chaff and sonar decoys.

 Type 076 is larger than the preceding Type 075 amphibious assault ship.
-The overall tonnage of the ship was estimated as 50000 t at full displacement by the Center for Strategic and International Studies, while Chinese state media state that the ship has a displacement of "above 40000 t".
+The overall tonnage of the ship was estimated as 50000 t at full displacement by the Center for Strategic and International Studies.
+Chinese state media states that the ship has a displacement of "above 40000 t".